hadley/adv-r/Functional-programming.md

 remove_dot <- missing_remover(".")
 ```

-We'll see another compelling using function factories when we learn more about higher functions; they are very useful for maximum likelihood problems.
+We'll see another compelling using function factories when we learn more about functionals; they are very useful for maximum likelihood problems.

 ### Mutable state